 Healthy, sustained cash flow has always been central to success in any business, and law firms are no exception.
-However, during a prolonged economic crisis (such as the financial situation we currently face due to the COVID-19 pandemic), capable cash flow management is particularly crucial—and, unfortunately, increasingly difficult—for law firms.
-That is, while a decrease in revenue is challenging under any circumstances, a halt or reduction to firm revenues during a crisis like COVID-19 can be a weightier burden to bear—considering the many personal strains you and your staff are likely already juggling.
+However, during a prolonged economic crisis (such as the impending global recession), capable cash flow management is particularly crucial—and, unfortunately, increasingly difficult—for law firms.
+That is, while a decrease in revenue is challenging under any circumstances, a halt or reduction to firm revenues during a crisis like the current economic downturn can be a weightier burden to bear—considering the many personal strains you and your staff are likely already juggling.

 All is not lost for your firm, however.
 While you will undoubtedly encounter many challenges in the weeks and months to come, there are steps you can take to help ensure your law firm’s cash flow is as strong as possible under any circumstances—like improving firm procedures, reducing costs, and exploring appropriate financial relief options for your practice.
 In the following post, we’ll outline ways to improve your law firm’s cash flow—and what steps you should consider if your law firm is experiencing cash flow problems.